 Q: What can we expect from you over the next year?

 A:—–2018 is going to see more touring behind our recent record “Other Love Songs” that came out last spring.
-We’ve also been working on some new cover songs that will hopefully see the light of day either as video or recordings.
-There are some exciting festivals and events shaping up for next year, and it’s going to be a good one!
+We’ve also been working on some new cover songs that will hopefully see the light of day, either as video or recordings.
+Some exciting festivals and events are shaping up for next year, and it’s going to be a good one!

 Q: Talk about your relationship with your opener, Eli Slocumb.
 Have you played with such a young player before?